JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 shuddered.
 "When they took her and her husband and their kids, she stood at the window and pounded at it and screamed for help.
 You could hear her from here."

-"That's terrible," Lawrence said.
+"That's terrible," Batman said.
 "But what does it have to do with the Order?"

 She sat back down.
 "For someone who is supposed to know himself, you're not very good at connecting the dots."

-Lawrence stood up.
+Batman stood up.
 He felt an obscure need to apologize.
 Instead, he thanked her and put his glass in the sink.
 She shook his hand solemnly.

 "Take care out there," she said.
 "Good luck finding your escapee."

 #

-Here's what Lawrence knew about Zbigniew Krotoski.
+Here's what Batman knew about Zbigniew Krotoski.
 He had been inducted into the Order four years earlier.
 He was a native-born New Yorker.
 He had spent his first two years in the Order trying to coax some of the elders into a variety of pointless flamewars about the ethics of working for the Securitat, and then